for previous episode, click here

 joe had never heard of any of them. he didn't like jennifer broughton's looks in her dust jacket photos.

-he was the green knight, astride a big green horse with red eyes.
+then he fell back on the big soft bed and fell asleep. he was the green knight, astride a big green horse with red eyes.

 the two sides of the river were thronged by the souls of the living (on the red knight's side) and the spirits of the dead (on the green knight's side). a bridge connected the two sides, and it seemed to grow longer as the green knight looked across it.